kwizatz88/GsyncSwitch/README.md

 and launch GsyncSwitch.exe for toolbar app (you can check launch on startup if needed)

-Icons color show the current status (green = On, black = Off) : note that the status aren't updated on right click, so if values are changed out of the app, desync my occured, until one switch is done or app reloaded.
+Icons color shows the current status (green = On, black = Off) : note that the status aren't updated on right click, so if values are changed out of the app, desync my occured, until one switch is done or app reloaded.

 To switch Gsync mode, you can also double click on icon in taskbar :
 ![image](https://user-images.githubusercontent.com/71530061/163377488-4f60ebdc-3005-47ec-89d9-f47d475a3db5.png)